AasthaDG/seattle-food-access-analysis/README.md

 ## Why This Analysis

-Seattle's Human Services Department (HSD) runs the Youth and Family Empowerment (YFE) Division — a network of programs designed to make sure every child and family in King County has access to food, support, and opportunity.
+Seattle's Human Services Department (HSD) runs the Youth and Family Empowerment (YFE) Division; a network of programs designed to make sure every child and family in King County has access to food, support, and opportunity.
 As part of that mission, HSD publishes the **Emergency Food and Meals** dataset on Seattle's Open Data Portal: a living inventory of food banks, meal programs, and community kitchens across the region.

-This analysis treats that dataset the same way a Data Analyst on HSD's Data Performance & Evaluation (DPE) team would — not just as a list of places, but as a data system worth validating, querying for equity signals, and surfacing actionable insights for program staff.
+This analysis treats that dataset the same way a Data Analyst on HSD's Data Performance & Evaluation (DPE) team would; not just as a list of places, but as a data system worth validating, querying for equity signals, and surfacing actionable insights for program staff.

 The goal: go beyond "here are 123 sites" and ask **who is being served, when, and where the gaps are.**